 \section{Summary and Discussions}

-{6.\arabic{equation}} The spatial covariant gravity is only invariant under the 3-dimensional spatial diffeomorphism, which breaks the time diffeomorphism.
-Therefore the gravitational action of this type theories can be constructed only in terms of spatial spatial diffeomorphism invariants.
-A lot of scalar-tensor theories can be mapped to the spatial covariant framework by imposing the unitary gauge to the coupling scalar field.
-This provides us a general framework for exploring the effects of unknown high energy physics on the propagation of GWs.
+{6.\arabic{equation}} The spatial covariant gravity is only invariant under the three-dimensional spatial diffeomorphism, which breaks the time diffeomorphism.
+Therefore the gravitational action of this type of theory can be constructed in terms of spatial diffeomorphism invariants.
+A lot of scalar-tensor theories can be mapped to the spatial covariant framework by imposing the unitary gauge on the coupling scalar field.
+This provides us with a general framework for exploring the effects of unknown high-energy physics on the propagation of GWs.

-In this paper, we study the effects of the spatial covariant gravities on the propagation of GWs, produced by the coalescence of compact binaries, and their observational constraints with observational data of GW events from LIGO/Virgo/KAGRA collaboration.
-For this purpose, we calculate the effects of the spatial covariant gravities to the GW friction, speed of the GWs, amplitude and velocity birefringences, and modified dispersion relation during the propagation of GWs in the cosmological background.
-These effects can be unified described by a universal parametrization proposed in \cite{Zhao:2019xmm, Qiao:2019wsh}.
-Different effects correspond to different parameters, as discussed in details in Sec.
-III and summarized in Table.~\ref{paramaters}.
-These effects can be divided into three classes: (1) the frequency-independent effects which include the modification to the speed of GWs and GW friction; (2) the parity-violating effects which include the amplitude and velocity birefringences of GWs; and (3) the Lorentz-violating effects which include the modified damping rate and dispersion relation of GWs.
-Among these effects, the parity-violating and Lorentz-violating effects are frequency-dependent.
-Depending on different coefficients in the spatial covariant gravities, these frequency-dependent effects can produce amplitude modulation and phase corrections to the waveform of GWs produced by the coalescence of compact binaries.
-The calculation of these modified GW waveform are presented in Sec.~III.
-These modified waveforms provide important tools for constraining parity violating or Lorentz violating effects in the spatial covariant gravities with current available GW events or future detections of GWs.
+In this paper, we studied the effects of the spatial covariant gravities on the propagation of GWs, produced by the coalescence of compact binaries, and their observational constraints with GW events from the LIGO/Virgo/KAGRA Collaboration.
+For this purpose, we calculated the effects of the spatial covariant gravities on the friction, speed, amplitude, and velocity birefringences of GWs, as well as the modified dispersion relation during GW propagation in the cosmological background.
+These effects can be described by the universal parametrization proposed in Refs. \cite{Zhao:2019xmm, Qiao:2019wsh}.
+Different effects correspond to different parameters, as discussed in detail in Sec.
+III and summarized in Table \ref{paramaters}.
+These effects can be divided into three classes: 1) frequency-independent effects which include modifications to GW speed and friction; (2) parity-violating effects which include the amplitude and velocity birefringences of GWs; and 3) Lorentz-violating effects which include the modified damping rate and dispersion relation of GWs.
+Among these effects, the parity-violating and Lorentz-violating effects are frequency dependent.
+Depending on different coefficients in the spatial covariant gravities, these frequency-dependent effects can produce amplitude modulation and phase corrections in the waveform of GWs produced by the coalescence of compact binaries.
+The calculation of these modified GW waveforms was presented in Sec.~III.
+These modified waveforms provide important tools for constraining parity-violating or Lorentz-violating effects in the spatial covariant gravities with current available GW events or future GW detections.